 Jesse Palmer named new host of 'The Bachelor'

-Jesse Palmer, a television broadcaster and former NFL quarterback, is set to host the very reality series that he starred in back in 2004, according to Variety.
+Jesse Palmer, a television broadcaster and former NFL quarterback, is set to host the very reality series he starred in back in 2004, according to Variety.

 View this post on Instagram